-The information regarding this item is set forth under the caption "Beneficial Ownership of Common Stock" of the Proxy State ment and is incorporated herein by reference.
-The following is a table of "Beneficial Ownership of Common Stock and Voting Power".
+The information regarding this item is set forth under the caption "Beneficial Ownership of Common Stock" of the Proxy Statement and is incorporated herein by reference.
 The Company knows of no arrangements which may result at a subsequent date in a change of control of the Company.